HumanCompatibleAI/human_aware_rl/README.md

 to initiate those variables

 The reason this is needed is because code files refer to the subdirectories as modules, and we decided to use pip to automatically add the submodules paths.
-This command invokes the `setup.py` file, which looks for packages in the _human_aware_rl_ directory through the `find_packages()` call, and register modules found so they can be referrenced.
+The requirements.txt file allows pip to register the current directory as a packege.
+Pip will look for and invoke the `setup.py` file, which looks for packages in the _human_aware_rl_ directory through the `find_packages()` call, and register modules found so they can be referrenced.

 # Reproducing Results